 - Fatty foods

-- Large quantity of food, especially fat.
+- A large quantity of food, especially fat.

 - Resting in a horizontal position after a meal.